 Nearly hands-off operation

+One of the only things the item can't do, our reviewer added, is produce coffee in large volumes, which is typical for OriginalLine Nespresso machines.
 While this might be too costly for the occasional espresso drinker, it will make a statement and produce excellent results without the need to learn the differences between brews.

 "It’s hard to argue with the many functions of the Nespresso Lattissima Pro Espresso Machine by DeLonghi—from shots of espresso to lattes to hot milk or hot water—but the steep price tag must be considered." — Donna Currie, Product Tester